la10736/rstest/rstest_reuse/README.md

 test it_works::case_1::t_1 ... ok
 ```

-Template can also used for values and with arguments if you need:
+Template can also be used for values and with arguments if you need:

 ```rust
 #[template]